 Next to it there is a modern building that looks like a museum with its curved roof.
 From outside we can make out rows of chairs and some photos showing the building progress of this “museum”, but no artefacts whatsoever.
 It was probably built to impress UNESCO dignitaries and to house some kind of preliminary exhibition, but is now inhabited by an elderly couple.
 The brand new toilets are also closed.
 We follow some car tracks onto a hill.
 No more signposts and information boards on this side of the premises.
 We end up at the corrugated iron roof that we had seen all along.
 The excavation below it seems to be a smallish old caravanserai with small but decorated rooms from unbaked bricks.
-Next to it is another structure which has been interpreted as a castle, with huge walls and some pottery fragments still in situ.
+Next to it is another structure which researchers have interpreted as a castle, with huge walls and some pottery fragments still in situ.